 Before attempting to answer the question, it might be worthwhile looking at a definition of leadership.
 There are as many definitions of leadership as there are leaders.
 For the purpose of this discussion, I will therefore provide my own definition.
 In my view, leadership is about the qualities, skills and actions required to take people to a better reality.

 This definition can be applied to leaders in government, companies, communities and any small group.

 So, in a nutshell, leadership is all about a better future.
 If it’s not, what’s the point of having leaders?
 Who wants a leader who does nothing to change reality for the better?
 Who wants a leader who will take people to a worse reality or a worse future?
 Nobody.

-That begs the question: are the leaders we’re following taking us to a better future?
-And, if you are a leader yourself, are you taking people to a better future?
+Another question we should ask ourselves is: are the leaders we’re following taking us to a better future?
+And, if you are a leader yourself, ask this question: am I taking people to a better future?

 It stands to reason … if we’re already living in a perfect reality, doing as well as anyone possibly could, we would have no need of leaders.
 But we do not live in an ideal world and every reality could be improved upon.
 So, while there is a need to move to a better reality, there is a need for good leaders.

 To answer the question as to why we should have leaders, we need to ask ourselves if we’re happy with the reality in which we currently find ourselves.
 If we’re not, we need to think very carefully about the leaders we choose or follow.